Lislea House is a Grade II listed building in the Flintshire local planning authority area, Wales. First listed on 11 September 1998. Vicarage.

 Description

-The interior of the house underwent alterations in the mid-C20; the position of the original staircase is not clear but could have been to the SE.
-The E entrance leads into a lobby with a stained glass window to R and a door to L leading into the study.
-Straight ahead is a long hall, with dog-leg staircase in projection to R. The dining room is at the W end of the house with heavily moulded ceiling cornice and a grey stone fireplace.
-The central room with canted bay has a foliate frieze to ceiling cornice and a marble fireplace.
-Large rooms and wide panelled doors in moulded surrounds.
+Inside, the house underwent alterations in the mid-20th century, and the original staircase's location is unclear but may have been to the southeast.
+The east entrance leads into a lobby with a stained glass window on the right and a door on the left leading into the study.
+Straight ahead is a long hall, with a dog-leg staircase in projection to the right.
+The dining room is located at the west end of the house and features a heavily moulded ceiling cornice and a grey stone fireplace.
+The central room with the canted bay has a foliate frieze on the ceiling cornice and a marble fireplace.
+The house boasts large rooms and wide panelled doors with moulded surrounds.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.